I failed to transform the enterprise

 Prologue

-Upto this day, every bit of technology was bought from vendors, and than massively customized by additional external implementation partners to fit into the specific business niche and the existing zoo of systems accumulated over decades.
-The amount of customization by far exceeded the initial offering of the services, and had to be done within the constraints of each individual technology stack.
+Up to this day, every bit of technology was bought from vendors and then massively customized by additional external implementation partners to fit into the specific business niche and the existing zoo of systems accumulated over decades.
+The amount of customization far exceeded the initial offering of the services and had to be done within the constraints of each individual technology stack.

 This accumulated in hundreds of partially overlapping systems, wired together with brittle ad-hoc integrations.
 Dozens of frontend systems just to assemble the current website, and critical dependencies on external partners where one single dispute could collapse the house of cards.